 A prototype for the production version of BMW's Concept XM has been spotted again, confirming that the two vehicles will be very similar in design.

-The XM is a new flagship crossover closely related to the X7, with the wheelbase common to both models.
+The XM is a new flagship SUV closely related to the X7, with the wheelbase common to both models.
 And as indicated by the name, the XM is a dedicated BMW M model, the first since the M1 launched more than four decades ago.
 The XM will arrive later this year to mark the 50th anniversary of the founding of BMW M, meaning we should see it arrive as a 2023 model.

 BMW Concept XM